appserver-io/appserver/_posts/2015-01-28-the-webserver-basics.md

 included which is build upon our [multithreaded server framework](<https://github.com/appserver-io/server>) which is also available open-source on github as well.

-Your vision is to replace Webservers like apache, nginx or lighttpd in long terms by providing the same feature-set and giving you the opportunity to enhance it by just writing PHP code because its all written in PHP.
+Your vision is to detach Webservers as apache, nginx or lighttpd in long terms by providing the same feature-set and give you the opportunity to enhance our Webserver by just writing PHP code because its all written in PHP.

 ### How to configure the Webserver?